roshaneforde/retracement-levels-indicator/README.md

 To further increase the probability of your trades, you can use the 20-period Simple Moving Average (SMA) to confirm the medium-term trend or the 5-period SMA for a shorter-term trend confirmation.

-## Dos and Don'ts

-* Never sell a green candle.
-* Never buy a red candle.
-* Stop loss should be placed behind the previous candle's wick.

 ## GBPJPY Example:

 If the first half of the day (the first H12 candle) is bullish, we anticipate a continuation and look for a bullish trade in the second half of the day (the second H12 candle).